Data-Mechanics/course-2019-spr-proj/charr_hu38_npearce/README.md

 clear that adding additional stations could only increase profits.
 Knowing k=max_constraint=10, we inputted it into a K-means algorithm as k (once for each city), with the points being represented by the latitude/longitude pairs for each station.
 This gave us k cluster centers, which we claim are the optimal locations to add k new stations for each city.
 We chose the city with the highest ratio of bike time to population as the location to build our new stations.
+When run with the trial flag, our data would only run with Boston Data, as opposed to data from all 5 cities.
 Note: as each city's data ranged in the length of time it covered, we picked an arbitrary recent month to collect data for (09-2018)

 ## Data Sets
-- Boston Bike Data			- Boston Station Data
+- Boston Bike Data
+- Boston Station Data
-- New York City Bike Data	- New York City Station Data
+- New York City Bike Data
+- New York City Station Data
-- Washington Bike Data		- Washington Station Data
+- Washington Bike Data
+- Washington Station Data
-- Chicago Bike Data			- Chicago Station Data
+- Chicago Bike Data
+- Chicago Station Data
-- San Francisco Bike Data	- San Francisco Station Data
+- San Francisco Bike Data
+- San Francisco Station Data
 - Census Data

 While the station and bike data are similar to that of each city, they had differences in syntax and download format.